What are the laws and penalties for having sex in public?

 - The location of the incident matters.
 If you’re caught having public sex within the vicinity of a school, you are likely to suffer harsher punishments because young children were nearby.
 An incident of indecent exposure that involves young children or minors may be more harshly punished if the defendant is convicted.

 - Your criminal record matters.
 Penalties are much more likely to increase in severity for repeat offenders.
 However, a first-time offender may receive the option to plead to a lesser offense with the court.
-Engaging an experienced and knowledge defense attorney can improve your chances of getting reduced or dropped charges.
+Engaging an experienced and knowledgeable defense attorney can improve your chances of getting reduced or dropped charges.

 How a Criminal Defense Attorney Can Help

 If you’re charged with a public sex offense in Texas, recognize this isn’t a DIY matter.
 Discuss your case with The Law Office of Matthew D. Sharp if you have questions and concerns about a Houston city or Harris County public sex crime charge.
 In some cases, it is possible to avoid a jail sentence by performing community service and paying a fine.
-Most defendants agree that the outcome is more positive than spending a minute behind bars.
+Most defendants agree that this outcome is more positive than spending a minute behind bars.